 If you decide to take out a home loan where both your name and your partner’s name are on the mortgage contract, then you become a co-borrower.
 This means that you will both be responsible for the debt.
 If the payments stop, the home loan provider can choose which one of you to sue for the whole debt.
 This may depend on:

 There is no legal requirement that you and your spouse or partner must both sign a loan contract unless you are co-borrowers.

-Vendor financing arrangements sound and seem simple, but they have the potential to deprive vulnerable people of their hard-earned savings.
+Vendor financing arrangements may seem simple but have the potential to deprive you of hard-earned savings.
 Anyone considering vendor finance as a way of purchasing a home should seek expert and independent legal opinion.

 Income protection insurance covers you in case you can’t make repayments because of unforeseen circumstances such as unemployment, sickness or injury.
-The benefits and costs vary so it’s a good idea to shop around before you decide which insurance company to go with.
+The benefits and costs vary so shop around first.

-Mortgage providers can’t force you to take out the insurance.
+Mortgage providers can’t force you to take out income protection insurance.
 However, they can insist that you take out insurance for the building and contents.
 There is no obligation to take out insurance through the insurance arm of the credit provider.
 Shop around to find the best deal.

 Your mortgagee can only change the contract if the contract specifies that changes may be made.
 Read the contract carefully so that you know what changes may occur.